 It was found that that the proportion of people in NZ who die from MND is higher than any other country that was examined using identical methodology.
 Whereas the average rate elsewhere is 1.67 deaths from MND per 100,000 people living in the population, New Zealand’s rate is 2.3-2.8 deaths from MND per 100,000 people living in the population.
 To ensure the results were able to be compared they were age standardised and only compared to international results that had also been age standardised.

 European countries also tend have higher MND rates.
 Since approximately 74% of New Zealand’s population is of Caucasian/European descent this may be due to shared ancestry and our population may share genetic and lifestyle risk factors with Europeans.
-Maori population data showed a lower mortality from MND compared to the total population, which could be for several reasons.
-Further studies may help to determine if unique genetic risk factors are present in the NZ population, and may also shed light on any occupational or environmental factors that are at play.
+Maori population data showed a lower incidence of MND rate compared to the total population, which could be for several reasons.
+Further studies may help to determine if unique genetic risk factors are present in our population, and may also shed light on any occupational or environmental factors that are at play.

 There is anticipation that the MND patient registry will be able to tell us more about the burden of MND in New Zealand.
 This registry is New Zealand population based and allows multiple source collection streams for incidence data analysis.